 Investments in infrastructure repair and rebuilding in areas impacted by Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms helps to secure investments in housing recovery and bolsters confidence in communities continuing to rebuild.
-Without assistance to meet the state and local match requirements, the infrastructure and resources typically provided by state and
+Without assistance to meet the state and local match requirements, the infrastructure and resources typically provided by state and local governments will be severely at-risk, as the state and local governments will be required to either a) forgo assistance from FEMA PA or b) divert funding needed for other community needs toward meeting the match requirements.
+The state will dedicate funds to offset the burden of the non-federal share match requirements faced by state and local entities and jurisdictions.

-This program addresses the unmet need for required non-federal match for all awarded FEMA public assistance grants in the eligible MIDs.

-FEMA encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.
-The state will support these efforts with the CDBG=DR grantees.

-How Program will Address Disaster-Related Storm Water Mgmt/Other Systems

-This program will provide non-federal match funding for FEMA Public Assistance grants.
-Any approved grants that involve systems must be brought up to current applicable codes and local ordinances.

-- Benefit to low- and moderate-income persons or households - Elimination of slums and blight or - Urgent Need - Each project worksheet will be reviewed to determine national objective.
-As discussed in the infrastructure unmet needs, some projects within the Public Assistance program will have had a particular urgency, including existing conditions posing a serious and immediate threat to the health and welfare of the community.

-Eligibile Activity: Non-federal share 105(a)(9)

-State of Louisiana or its subrecipient(s)

-o The maximum award is \$15,000,000.00.
+- This program addresses the unmet need for required non-federal match for all awarded FEMA public assistance grants in the eligible MIDs. - How Program will Advance Long-Term Resilience - FEMA encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.
+The state will support these efforts with the CDBG=DR grantees. - How Program will Address Disaster-Related Storm Water Mgmt/Other Systems - This program will provide non-federal match funding for FEMA Public Assistance grants.
+Any approved grants that involve systems must be brought up to current applicable codes and local ordinances. - Program National Objective(s) - Benefit to low- and moderate-income persons or households - Elimination of slums and blight or - Urgent Need - Each project worksheet will be reviewed to determine national objective.
+As discussed in the infrastructure unmet needs, some projects within the Public Assistance program will have had a particular urgency, including existing conditions posing a serious and immediate threat to the health and welfare of the community. - Program Eligibility - Eligibile Activity: Non-federal share 105(a)(9) - Program Responsible Entity - State of Louisiana or its subrecipient(s) - Program Maximum Assistance - The maximum award is \$31 million

-The maximum award is \$31 million

-The state estimates the start and end dates will be August 1, 2022 - July 31, 2028.
+- Program Estimated Begin and End Dates - The state estimates the start and end dates will be August 1, 2022 July 31, 2028.